ChengLuffy/app-Prefs/README.md

 # app-Prefs
 a demo for open system settings in app.

-you can open system settings from app or Today Widget.
+you can open the system settings in app or Today Widget.

 title|app-Prefs:/Prefs:
 ---|---